correctomatic/correction-jest/README.md

 **TO-DO**: How to install new dependencies.
 Maybe we need a copy package.json and yarn install again?

+If you need to install new dependencies, you can do that with the `yarn add` command.
+Do not delete the already installed dependencies, as they are needed for the container to work.
+If you modify the `package.json` file, you will need to run `yarn install` in the `Dockerfile.correction` file.

+In the project there is a `jest.config.js` file that you can modify to configure Jest.
+It's prepared for fail fast tests (you can see an example in tests.example folder) If you want to use the fail fast feature, you will need to keep the corresponding line in the file.

 ### 1. Create the tests

 Install the dependencies with `yarn install` and then create a set of tests in the tests folder.